Same-sex marriage in Aruba, Curaçao and Sint Maarten: Registered partnerships

-In November 2015, Prime Minister Mike Eman promised to support bills legalizing registered partnerships for same-sex couples.
+In November 2015, Prime Minister Mike Eman promised to support efforts to legalize registered partnerships for same-sex couples.
 On 8 September 2016, the Parliament of Aruba voted in favor of an amendment to the Aruban Civil Code legalizing registered partnerships for both same-sex and opposite-sex couples.
-The amendment gives couples in registered partnerships almost all of the rights offered to married couples, such as access to spousal pensions and the possibility to make emergency medical decisions for a partner.
-Governor Fredis Refunjol granted royal assent on 23 September 2016, and the law came into effect on 1 September 2021, after the government published a commencement order.
+The amendment would give couples in registered partnerships almost all of the rights offered to married couples, including access to spousal pensions and the possibility to make emergency medical decisions for a partner.
+Governor Fredis Refunjol granted royal assent on 23 September 2016.
+The law came into effect on 1 September 2021, after the government published a commencement order.

-Following the passage of a registered partnership bill in Aruba, LGBT organizations in both Curaçao and Sint Maarten announced they were hopeful such laws would also be approved in their respective countries.
-After an amendment giving cohabiting couples, including same-sex couples, some limited legal rights was proposed in the Parliament of Curaçao in 2017, former Prime Minister Gerrit Schotte suggested that a referendum on the legalisation of same-sex marriage be held on the island, though no referendum was held.
+Following the passage of the registered partnership bill in Aruba, LGBT organizations in both Curaçao and Sint Maarten said they were hopeful such laws would also be approved in their respective countries.
+After an amendment giving cohabiting couples, including same-sex couples, some limited legal rights was proposed in the Parliament of Curaçao in 2017, former Prime Minister Gerrit Schotte suggested that a referendum on the legalisation of same-sex marriage be held on the island, though eventually no such referendum was held.

 Same-sex marriage

-Aruba, Curaçao, and Sint Maarten have separate civil codes, in which marriage is defined as the union between a man and a woman.
-However, marriage licenses and other documents regarding civil status from elsewhere in the Kingdom (including the European and Caribbean parts of the country of the Netherlands) must be accepted by these constituent countries as a result of Article 40 of the Charter for the Kingdom of the Netherlands, and therefore registration of a same-sex marriage from the Netherlands is possible in all countries.
-Acceptance and registration of the same-sex marriage does not mean automatic equal treatment: if a facility (e.g. social benefits) is only open to married couples, this applies in certain cases only to heterosexual couples (the couples as defined in the civil codes of the countries).
-When a facility, however, is also open to non-married couples, then same-sex couples must also be included based on non-discrimination rules.
+Aruba, Curaçao and Sint Maarten have separate civil codes from the Netherlands proper.
+As the civil codes did not mention same-sex marriage, several court cases had given information on the status of same-sex marriages in the three islands.
+Before the dissolution of the Netherlands Antilles, Curaçao and Sint Maarten were part of the latter country, and as such their civil codes are based on the Civil Code of the Netherlands Antilles.
+Marriage licenses and other documents regarding civil status from elsewhere in the Kingdom—including the European and Caribbean parts of the country of the Netherlands—must be accepted by these constituent countries as a result of Article 40 of the Charter for the Kingdom of the Netherlands, and therefore registration of a same-sex marriage from the Netherlands is possible in all countries.
+In July 2024, the Supreme Court legalized same-sex marriage in Aruba and Curaçao.
+Sint Maarten does not perform same-sex marriages but registers marriages performed in the other parts of the Kingdom.
+However, acceptance and registration of a same-sex marriage does not mean automatic equal treatment: if a facility (e.g. social benefits) is only open to married couples, this applies in certain cases only to heterosexual couples.
+When a facility, however, is also open to non-married couples, then same-sex couples have to be included based on non-discrimination rules.